cdotyone/mochaui/Docs/Core/Update.md

 /*

-updateContent allows controls, windows, and panels to intercept the standard update process.
+MUI.Content.update allows controls, windows, and panels to intercept the standard update process.
 By adding the following functions to the classes that define them, they can be intercepted.

 In each case the expected return result is a boolean value.
-A return result True tells updateContent to perform the standard functionality that it would normally.
-A value of False tells updateContent that the standard functionality can be bypassed.
+A return result True tells MUI.Content.update to perform the standard functionality that it would normally.
+A value of False tells MUI.Content.update that the standard functionality can be bypassed.

-Each of the functions will be passed the options hash for the initial call to updateContent.
+Each of the functions will be passed the options hash for the initial call to MUI.Content.update.

-instance.updateStart - this is called when updateContent first starts, it is designed to allow the
+instance.updateStart - this is called when MUI.Content.update first starts, it is designed to allow the
 	instance the ability to set things like titles and scrollbars.
 The return result is ignored at this point.

-instance.updateClear - this is called when updateContent needs to clear the contents of
+instance.updateClear - this is called when MUI.Content.update needs to clear the contents of
 	the childElement.
-The return result true/false will determine if the childElement is cleared by updateContent.
+The return result true/false will determine if the childElement is cleared by MUI.Content.update.

 instance.updateSetContent - this is called after a response has been received and the content of the
 	childElement needs to be updated.
-The return result true/false will determine if the childElement is updated by updateContent.
+The return result true/false will determine if the childElement is updated by MUI.Content.update.

 instance.updateEnd - this is called after the childElement has been updated and the control,
 	window, or panel needs to be informed that the update was successful.
 The return result